danishabdkhan/secure-aws-cloud-infrastructure-lab/README.md

 ## Identity & Least Privilege

-I created a custom IAM policy and attached it to an IAM role assigned to an EC2 instance.
+I created a custom IAM policy and attached it to an IAM role assigned to the public EC2 instance.

 The role allowed the instance to retrieve an object from a private S3 bucket while denying deletion.